peer/doc/CODE_STYLE.md

 This means all object property names should use single quotes, except when you are interpolating them.

+### Unused function arguments encouraged

+In JavaScript it is not required to define all arguments if you do not use them in the body of a function, even if caller is passing them.
+We encourage you to always list all arguments which you know caller is passing to a function, even if you do not use them because maybe in the future somebody will find it useful when doing modification to function's code.
+In this way it is also easier to do modifications because you do not have to fullly know what all is being passed to a function and you can work directly with what you have available.

 ### Imports

 Imports should be divided into multiples sections, in order from more global to more local, separated by an empty line: